OFS/opae-sdk/platforms/afu_top_ifc_db/README.md

 Each JSON database is a dictionary, supporting the following keys:

-  version:
-    Integer [required]
+- **version**: Integer [required]

   Indicates the JSON database version.
 Currently only version 1 is supported.

-  description:
-    String [optional]
+- **description**: String [optional]

   One line description.

-  comment:
-    String or list of strings [optional]
+- **comment**: String or list of strings [optional]

   A list of strings is supported in order to allow line breaks in the JSON file.

-  module-name:
-    String [required]
+- **module-name**: String [required]

   The name of the AFU's top-level module.
 The platform will instantiate a module with this name.

-  platform-shim-module-name:
-    String [option]
+- **platform-shim-module-name**: String [option]

   The name of a shim that will be instantiated automatically between the platform and the AFU's top-level module (module-name).
 When present, platform shims offer a standard set of transformations that are common to many AFUs.
 Platform shims will automatically instantiate clock-crossing FIFOs.
 The shims will also insert registers to relieve timing.
 Clock management and register insertion are controlled by parameters in an AFU's JSON file.
-See the add-extra-timing-reg-stages and clock module-arguments parameters,
-    described in README_AFU in this directory.
+See the add-extra-timing-reg-stages and clock module-arguments parameters, described in README\_AFU in this directory.
 When not defined or NULL, no shim is instantiated.

-  parent:
-    String [optional]
+- **parent**: String [optional]

   The name of a parent AFU top-level interface JSON database.
 The parent will be loaded and fields from the child will be merged into the parent.
 For most fields, the merge overwrites any existing parent data.
 For module-arguments, the merge completely overwrites entries with matching classes.
 Keys within a module-arguments class aren't merged.
 The parent class is removed and replaced with the child's module-arguments class entry.

-  module-arguments:
-    List [required]
+- **module-arguments**: List [required]

   The set of arguments expected by the AFU top-level module (module-name).
   Each entry in the module-arguments list is a dictionary which describes an argument or group of arguments to the AFU top-level module.
   The format of a module-arguments dictionary entry is described below.

 ---------------------------------------------------------------------------